Suspect classification: Quasi-suspect class

+Intermediate scrutiny is applied to groups that fall under quasi-suspect classification.

+Sex and legitimacy of birth have been held to be quasi-suspect classes.

+In 2012, the District Court for Northern California discussed this type of classification, but applied heightened scrutiny without specifically labeling gays and lesbians a suspect or quasi-suspect class in its decision.

+Striking down section three of the Defense of Marriage Act as unconstitutional in United States v.
+Windsor, the Second Circuit Court of Appeals held sexual orientation to be a quasi-suspect classification, and determined that laws that classify people on such basis should be subject to intermediate scrutiny.
+It was the first time a federal court had applied quasi-suspect classification in a sexual orientation case.
+The Supreme Court, however, has not decided whether sexual orientation fits into any identified class.

 Alienage

-Alienage, or the state of being an alien, i.e. a non-citizen of the United States, is a unique category.
-For purposes of state law, legal aliens are a suspect class (Graham v.
-Richardson, 403 U.S. 365 (1971)).
+Alienage is a unique category which references the state of someone not being a citizen of the United States.
+For purposes of state law, legal aliens are a suspect class.
 As such, state actions are analyzed according to strict scrutiny.
-In contrast, because the United States Congress has the power to regulate immigration, federal government action that discriminates based on alienage will receive rational basis scrutiny.
+In contrast, because the United States Congress has the power to regulate immigration, federal government action that discriminates based on alienage is only subject to rational basis scrutiny.
 State acts that affect unlawful immigrants are generally analyzed with rational basis review unless the topic is education of children, in which case they are analyzed under intermediate scrutiny based on Plyler v.
-Doe, 457 U.S. 202 (1982).
+Doe.